 Rolling Window

-A rolling window (RW) is an analytical framework for time-series data, where whole dataset is analyzed through fixed sized subsample of the dataset.
+A rolling window (RW) is an analytical framework for time-series data, where whole dataset is analyzed through fixed sized subsamples of the dataset.
 The RW initially starts with the oldest data, and on each iteration, it progresses to the next time-series data which is ‘younger/newer’ than the previous iteration.
 The analysis comprises the target of the RW (the youngest of newest data entry) + the RW size – 1 trailing data entry which fall in the window.
-Figure 5 is a visual representation of a RW:
+Figure 5 is a visual representation of a RW where m is the time-series dataset and h is the RW.: